estuary/flow/site/docs/reference/Connectors/materialization-connectors/Firebolt.md

 To use this connector, you'll need:

 * A Firebolt database with at least one [engine](https://docs.firebolt.io/working-with-engines/working-with-engines.html)
-* An S3 bucket in which to stage the external table
+* An S3 bucket where JSON documents will be stored prior to loading
 * At least one Flow [collection](../../../concepts/collections.md)

 :::tip